Ligerlilly/DemoApp/README.md

 -   npm run ios
 -   you can login as Alice or Bob

-to get android to work (sigh, this could be a local problem) i had to
+to get android to work (sigh, this could be a local problem) I had to

 -   go to `Configure>SDK Manager` in android studio
 -   select `SDK tools` and install `Google Play Licensing Library`